Chinese Translation and Interpreting

 - Cantonese Chinese.
 Cantonese Chinese, guǎngdōng huà 广东话, is actually a subset of a language “family” found across the southern portion of China.
 As a result, there are multiple Cantonese dialects in use today.
 Cantonese is spoken by roughly 70 million people in mainland China and Hong Kong.
-It is important to note that many of the Chinese immigrants in the United States speak Cantonese, rather than Mandarin, as the result of the high emigration rates from Hong Kong and Guangzhou (Canton) during the 20th
+It is important to note that many of the Chinese immigrants in the United States speak Cantonese, rather than Mandarin, as the result of the high emigration rates from Hong Kong and Guangzhou (Canton) during the 20th century.

 So, knowing your target market – and determining whether or not Mandarin or Cantonese is the most relevant target language – is an important first step when working with native Chinese speakers or recent Chinese immigrants and their families.